 There were occasional Easter Sundays that we stayed in our Sunday best dress all day to help keep us in the attitude of remembering our Savior.
 Some families do this every Sunday to help remind them to keep the Sabbath day holy all day long.

-It helped us to separate in our minds that the arrival of the Easter Bunny was in no way related to the Resurrection of Jesus Christ.
+By helping us to separate in our minds that the arrival of the Easter Bunny was in no way related to the Resurrection of Jesus Christ we could better understand the importance.
 Click To Tweet

 Other ideas you may want to try is placing pictures of Christ in your home before and right after Easter.
 I prefer to keep them up all year to remind us that we want to always be like him and act like we would if he was in our presence always.